8 Types of Evergreen Trees & How to Pick the Best One

 3. Arborvitaes

 Native arborvitae cultivars are hugely popular for creating green privacy fences.
-Thuja ‘Green Giant’ (Thuja plicata x standishii ‘Green Giant’) is a rapidly growing pyramidal-shaped cultivar hardy in USDA zones 5 to 8.
+Thuja ‘Green Giant’ (Thuja plicata x standishii ‘Green Giant’) is a rapidly growing, pyramidal-shaped cultivar hardy in USDA Zones 5 to 8.

-It typically reaches 30 to 40 feet tall and 15 feet wide, sometimes growing 2 to 2 feet per year in optimal conditions.
+It typically reaches 30 to 40 feet tall and 15 feet wide, sometimes growing 2 feet per year in optimal conditions.
 Plant them in a staggered double row so you won’t have a large gap if one dies or gets damaged by a storm.
 See the Almanac’s Guide on Growing Arborvitae.

 Large, mature Green Giant Arborvitae evergreen trees planted in a line near a farm.